 Obviously we're still focusing on Christmas preparations this week as well, and although the tasks I have for you this week can take some time, they should all be lots of fun too.

 As I mentioned above, normally this time of year parties and Christmas activities are really starting to get into full swing.
-That's not the case this year, and that can be disappointing.
-But I'd love for you to stop and reframe the changes that are happening this year, and ask, "what does this allow me to do this year?"
+You may be excited to do these things again this year, or perhaps you still don't feel that's safe, especially with this newest variant recently identified, and if so you may be feeling disappointment.
+If you're feeling the latter this year I'd love for you to stop and reframe the changes that are happening this year, and ask, "what does this allow me to do this year?"

-So the way I'm reframing this year is that it allows me to slow down significantly, and enjoy Christmas activities at home with my family.
+Also, whatever you're doing this year, think of things you're looking forward to.
 I know one thing I'm really looking forward to is watching the 30 minute cartoon version of the Grinch.
 I absolutely love that little movie!
-It's a fun tradition we'll have plenty of time as a family to fit in this year, for example.
+It's a fun tradition we'll have plenty of time as a family to fit in this year.